The Outer Worlds Review: A Fun Space Romp Where Originality is Overrated

 Originality is a bit overrated, especially in a game like this.
 A single-player RPG that tells a good story and allows you to put together all sorts of odd character builds and strange companions will always be welcome if it's done right.

 Luckily for us, The Outer Worlds is done right.
 If you bounced off of other games in this style, it probably isn't going to win you over.
 If you've been craving another type of game like this, however, you've come to the right place.
+The Outer Worlds, and its DLC, Peril on Gorgon, are well worth your time.

 [Note: A copy of The Outer Worlds was provided by Private Division for the purposes of this review.]